 Can I take a Study Abroad course pass/fail?

 Only Harvard College undergraduates may take courses on a pass/fail basis.
-Requests for the pass/fail option must be submitted by the seventh calendar day of your course (for a list of program deadlines, refer to Important Dates for Study Abroad Students).
+Requests for the pass/fail option must be submitted by the seventh calendar day of your course (for a list of program deadlines, refer to Important Dates for Study Abroad Students – available in the spring).
 The pass/fail request form should be submitted directly to Academic Services (academicservices@extension.

 Do academic accommodations transfer from Harvard College?